 Black Widow’s body is smooth with no hair on their skin, so the insect seems to be quite harmless.
 The adult female has a spherical shape of about 1.5-2 cm.
 The amazing part of this type of spider is that the male and the female does not look alike in any means: the female spiders molt 9 times while the male spiders molt only 7 times.
 The female back widow is known to be less tolerant to man’s obstruction.

 Poison of a Black widow’s bite.The poisonous gland of black widow is located in the cephalothorax which is connected by thin channels with moving sharp claws of the upper jaw.
 The glands are enveloped by a muscle sheath.
 Due to the drastic reduction of these muscles, a bitten victim receives a portion of the poison instantly.
 According to biochemical structure, the poison spreads through the lymphatic pathways which contain six of bio active fractions.
 Bite of the Black Widow is very dangerous for horses and camels, they die directly on the pastures when bitten by this spider but Sheep, goats and pigs are resilient to the poison of black widow and they can eat adult black widow without any consequences.]
 The venom of a black widow is more deadly than rattlesnake venom in more than 15 times.
-Most people (especially those living in the grasslands) are familiar with the danger of the Black widow.
+Most people (especially those living in the grasslands) are familiar with the danger of the Black widow. [sociallocker]To reduce the chance of contact with this spider in the home, they practiced a seasonal burning [/sociallocker]of the steppe to the ground in order to burn adult and young individual spider in cocoons.

 Black Widows way of life